aosabook/500lines/sampler/README.md

 will end up with a `nan`.
 That will get summed with other numbers, producing another `nan`, which is just not useful.
 To handle this, we check specifically for the case when $x_i=0$, and set the resulting
-$\log(p_i^{x_i})$ also to zero.
+$x_i\cdot{}\log(p_i)$ also to zero.

 Let's return for a moment to our discussion of log-space.
-If we really do need the PMF, and not the log-PMF, we can still compute it.
-However, it is generally better to *first* compute it in log-space, and then exponentiate it if we need to take it out of
+Even if we really only need the PMF, and not the log-PMF, it is generally better to *first* compute it in log-space, and then exponentiate it if we need to take it out of log-space:
-log-space:

 ```python
 def pmf(self, x):